alejandrochang/StudyGuideNotes/react.md

 # React

+### Difference between component Nesting, Reusability and Configuration?
+Component nesting refers to when a component can be shown inside another component.
+Component reusability is when we make a component that can easily be reused in our application.
+Component Configuration refers to the ability for a component to be configured once its created.

+### Difference between class and className?
+Instead of using class use className for jsx.
+You want to avoid using class so you dont collide with class components.

+### What are the two different types of components in React?
+In React you can have functional components and class components.

+### Difference between a require statement and an import statement?
+The import statement looks into the node modules and imports it into the file.
+Import statements come from ES2015 Module System, the require statement comes from CommonJSModules system.

+### What are node modules, package.json, package-lock.json etc?
+Node modules include all of our dependencies.
+Package.json records all of the different dependencies and configures our project.
+Package-lock.json Records the exact version of the packages we installed.

 ### What are typical static files and where are they located?
 Static files are typically in a public folder.
 Static files are never changing so this includes typically index.html, images and audio/mp3 files.